FrancesMighty/Psychometric_Multiplex/preprocessing/README.md

 A hyperedge scores high when all its items belong to communities that are strongly coupled in `W`. κ prevents larger hyperedges from trivially dominating due to having more pairs.

-This scoring approach is inspired by **Contisciani et al.**'s generative model for hypergraphs with community structure.
+This scoring approach is inspired by **Contisciani et al.**'s generative model for hypergraphs with community structure, but it is a relaxed version, suitable for this pipeline, which aims to provide a pre-selection of hyperedges.

 ---